 What is corporate finance?

 In corporate finance, three pivotal activities govern financial decision-making, ensuring the optimal allocation and utilisation of resources.
-Firstly, equity management entails determining the optimal mix of equity financing, balancing shareholder interests and minimizing dilution.
+Firstly, equity management entails determining the optimal mix of equity financing, balancing shareholder interests and minimising dilution.
 Secondly, capital expenditure analysis involves evaluating potential investments in long-term assets, such as infrastructure or technology, to enhance productivity and profitability.

 1. Investments and capital budgeting